scerruti/Grid/README.md

 The main contains the example grid.

-1. Get the ```com.otabi.Grid.Grid``` singleton, getInstance can optionally take a width and height parameter.
+1. Get the ```com.otabi.grid.Grid``` singleton, getInstance can optionally take a width and height parameter.
 1. Add paths, each is an ```ArrayList``` of ```java.awt.Point```.
 You can also tell the system to mark the optimal path with a different color.
 1. Mark the starting and ending points by adding terminators.
 1. Mark the junctions by adding intersections.